St. Peter's Basilica: Baldacchino and niches

 Bernini's first work at St. Peter's was to design the baldacchino, a pavilion-like structure 28.74 m tall and claimed to be the largest piece of bronze in the world, which stands beneath the dome and above the altar.
-Its design is based on the ciborium, of which there are many in the churches of Rome, serving to create a sort of holy space above and around the table on which the Sacrament is laid for the Eucharist and emphasizing the significance of this ritual.
+Its design is based on the ciborium, of which there are many in the churches of Rome, serving to create a sort of holy space above and around the altar on which the Sacrament is laid for the Eucharist and emphasizing the significance of this ritual.
 These ciboria are generally of white marble, with inlaid coloured stone.
 Bernini's concept was for something very different.
 He took his inspiration in part from the baldachin or canopy carried above the head of the pope in processions, and in part from eight ancient columns that had formed part of a screen in the old basilica.
 Their twisted barley-sugar shape had a special significance as they were modelled on those of the Temple of Jerusalem and donated by the Emperor Constantine.
 Based on these columns, Bernini created four huge columns of bronze, twisted and decorated with laurel leaves and bees, which were the emblem of Pope Urban.

 The baldacchino is surmounted not with an architectural pediment, like most baldacchini, but with curved Baroque brackets supporting a draped canopy, like the brocade canopies carried in processions above precious iconic images.
 In this case, the draped canopy is of bronze, and all the details, including the olive leaves, bees, and the portrait heads of Urban's niece in childbirth and her newborn son, are picked out in gold leaf.
 The baldacchino stands as a vast free-standing sculptural object, central to and framed by the largest space within the building.
 It is so large that the visual effect is to create a link between the enormous dome which appears to float above it, and the congregation at floor level of the basilica.
 It is penetrated visually from every direction, and is visually linked to the Cathedra Petri in the apse behind it and to the four piers containing large statues that are at each diagonal.